Team building is an easy way to increase employee happiness, productivity, and morale.

 Here are a few virtual team-building activities:

-Done through a Zoom call (or other meeting software), a virtual show and tell gives employees the chance to show everyone something that’s important to them and tell more about it.
+Done through a Zoom call (or other meeting software), a virtual show and tell gives employees a chance to show everyone something that’s important to them and tell more about it.

 Doing a virtual show and tell may help employees learn more about their coworkers and create a sense of belonging.
 It will also help improve the workers’ presentation skills and boost confidence.